stwykd/MidiPiano/README.md

 # MidiPiano
-This java applet allows you to:
+This java applet that allows you to:
  - Play notes using your keyboard or midi device
  - Change among different instruments
  - Change octaves